MlvPrasadOfficial/DataScience_University_by_MLV_Prasad/README.md

 | Project-1 | SQL | nov-1-2024 | dec-31-2024|
 | Project-2 | Pandas | nov-1-2024 | dec-31-2024|

-If you find any issues of links missing or any mismatches..please report to Whatsapp +91 7680896860 for immediate fixing
+If you encounter any missing links or mismatches, please report them to WhatsApp at +91 7680896860 for immediate assistance.